- Module Code:

 Scope and syllabus

-During the Autumn Term, the course will be structured around five “mini-exercises”, each one focusing on a different specific musical parameter (improvisation, melody and modality, recitative rhythm and metre, harmony (in its broadest sense), timbre and texture.
-These will help develop the basic skills needed to approach the three set coursework elements.
+During the Autumn Term, the module will be structured around five “mini-exercises”, each one focusing on a different specific musical parameter (improvisation, melody and modality, recitative rhythm and metre, harmony (in its broadest sense), timbre and texture.
+These, together with the lectures, will help develop the basic skills needed to approach the two set coursework elements.

-The three formal coursework assignments consist of a set exercise plus commentary, a short free composition plus commentary, and a more substantial free composition plus commentary.
-In these exercises, students will be encouraged to engage creatively with traditions which have been hitherto unfamiliar to them.
+The two formal coursework assignments consist of a set exercise plus commentary, a short free composition plus commentary, and a more substantial free composition plus commentary.